How B2B content marketing drives lead generation through buyer insights

 We’ll show you how to:

-1. Map content to verified buyer pain using customer data and the Minimum Viable Segment (MVS) model
+• Map content to verified buyer pain points using customer data and the Minimum Viable Segment (MVS) model

 Most B2B personas are cobbled together from high-level demographics or AI templates without validation.
 They promise precision but deliver broad strokes that miss niche, critical pain points.

-Chasing over-engineered personas leads to “me too” content that floods inboxes but fails to move the needle, resulting in wasted ad spend, empty webinars, and underperforming gated assets.
+Chasing over-engineered personas leads to “me too” content that floods inboxes but fails to move deals forward.
+The result is wasted ad spend, empty webinars, and underperforming gated assets.

-Clearly, relying on broad or AI-templated personas leaves gaps in understanding the very problems we need to solve.
+Relying on broad or AI-templated personas leaves gaps in understanding the very problems you need to solve.

-So, how do you build a persona that actually drives engagement and revenue?
+So how do you build personas that actually drive engagement and revenue?

-Dive into support tickets, customer-success logs, sales-call transcripts, and survey feedback to capture the exact language buyers use, uncovering the real challenges they face.
+Dive into support tickets, customer-success logs, sales-call transcripts, and survey feedback.
+Capture the exact language buyers use.
+The problems they articulate matter more than the problems you assume they have.

 Focus on the one buyer group that: